-Operations Manager, Southern
+Operations Manager, Central/Southern

 My involvement with assistive technology began in the 1980s working on the development of environmental control systems for people with spinal cord injuries.
 Coming from a background in industrial automation, it was exciting to see how technology could be applied to assist people with disabilities and this soon became a passion for me.

 As assistive technology moved from custom built and modified devices to commercial off-the-shelf solutions, the need for formalised assessment became apparent.
 This led to the establishment initially of the Southern Technology Assessment and Resource Team (START) which later became the Burwood Assistive Technology Centre where my role was rehabilitation engineer.